Share this guide:

 How do I find out if my car is insured?

 Unfortunately, the MID does not contain information of who your car is insured with.
-If you discover that your car is insured but can’t remember who your insurance provider is there are a number of ways you can find out.
-Make sure you check your emails for any correspondence you may have had with an insurance provider.
-You can also check your bank statements to find out which insurance providers you have been paying.
+If you discover that your car is insured but can't remember who your insurance provider is there are a number of ways you can find out.
+Make sure you check your email inbox for any correspondence you may have had with an insurance company.
+You can also check your bank statements or credit card statements to find out which insurance providers you have been paying.
 Once you have found potential providers, give them a call to confirm that they provide your car insurance.
-If you are struggling to find this information, then you can ask for a Subject Access Request from the Motor Insurers’ Bureau (MIB).
+If you are struggling to find this information, then you can ask for a Subject Access Request from the Motor Insurers' Bureau (MIB).
 This may require you to pay a small administrative cost, but they will be able to find out who your insurer is.

 What if I don’t have car insurance?